jamesoff/www-jamesoff-net/_posts/2017-08-26-tmux-configuration.markdown

 when it can, which means that selecting a different window in the smaller client will free up the larger client to resize the window to the full size.

-{% image tmux/smaller-client.png alt="Screenshot of tmux showing a window constrained by a smaller client" %}
+{% image big tmux/smaller-client.png alt="Screenshot of tmux showing a window constrained by a smaller client" %}

 To move a window between session (groups), for example if it was created in the wrong session group, you can bring it to your current session (group) with {%